l-x-x/l-x-x.github.io/news/README.md

 ## News
+### 2026
+- January.
+Xiaohui has been awarded a Chinese NSF grant of 300 million RMB for research on new avenues into the nucleon structure.
+The funding period runs from 2026 to 2029.

 ### 2025
 - July 14 - July 15.
 Xiaohui was invited to give a lecture on TMD physics at Shandong University, Jinan.
 The lecture notes can be found [here](https://l-x-x.github.io/qft-2019/TMD-lecture-shanda.pdf).